 Whenever you have a list of work piling up, write all of it down and determine which tasks align with which goals.
 If you have tasks that don’t align with any, you’ll know you can save them for another time since they aren’t as important.

-4. Downtime doesn’t mean time wasted
+4. Acknowledge that downtime doesn’t mean time wasted

 For many business owners, we feel like we have to be “on” all the time.
 But the truth is, taking breaks and prioritizing your rest actually helps you become a more effective leader.
 In fact, 86% of people in one study agreed that breaks made them more productive.